Mapping the Behaviour Economy

 How the Spheres Interact

-The diagrams show the three spheres are not isolated — they overlap through cloud computing as a common backbone.
-As the maps progress from diagram 01 to 07, new connection lines and colour highlights are drawn between the spheres, visualising how they begin to merge.
+The three spheres are not isolated.
+They overlap through cloud computing as a common backbone, and the map makes these overlaps spatially precise.
+As the diagrams progress from Map 04 to Map 10, new connection lines and colour highlights trace the actual routes services travel from one sphere’s boundary into another.

 Maps & Visualisations